 To tackle this genuine diabetes pandemic and the rapid progression of symptoms, scientists have increasingly been turning their attention in recent years to certain plants used in traditional medicine around the world to help lower blood sugar levels.

 Ginger is recognized for helping to regulate blood sugar levels.
 Several studies suggest that ginger, particularly its gingerol content, has an inhibitory effect on alpha-amylase and alpha-glucosidase.
-Ginger may also act by modulating insulin production and may improve cells’ sensitivity to insulin.
+Ginger may also act by modulating pancreatic hormone production and may improve cells’ sensitivity to this hormone.
 Hence the scientific interest in the potential of ginger in helping to tackle diabetes (5-7).

 With a long history of use in many traditional systems of medicine, fenugreek is also being studied for its ability to lower blood sugar levels.
-One of its active principles, 4-hydroxyisoleucine, is believed to be responsible for its effects on insulin (8-9).
+One of its active principles, 4-hydroxyisoleucine, is believed to be responsible for its effects on the pancreatic hormone (8-9).

 Fenugreek is thus recognized for helping to maintain healthy blood sugar levels.

 Australia, Japan, Vietnam: Gymnema sylvestris is used in traditional medicine in many countries in Asia and Oceania, as well as in Ayurvedic medicine.